 This is a complete guide on how to use Obsidian as a Zettelkasten as a beginner.

-It will show you exactly everything you need to know to get started.
+It will show you exactly everything you need to know to get started with a system that actually works.

-In fact, I wished I had known all this information when starting out using Obsidian notes back a few years ago.
+In fact, I wish I had known all this information when I started using Obsidian notes back in 2021.
+I wasted months trying to overcomplicate things.

-And if you follow this simple guide step by step, you could have your own Zettelkasten set up in Obsidian straight after reading it.
+If you follow this guide, you could have your own working Zettelkasten set up by the end of the day.

 Zettelkasten is a German word that stands for “slip box.”